This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 Pelvic Floor Safe Exercise Techniques

 According to physiotherapist and author Michelle Kenway, the key to making your exercises pelvic floor safe is to lower the amount of stress placed on your pelvic floor muscles.
-If you already have pelvic floor problems we recommend talking to your doctor or a trained fitness professional to create a tailored fitness plan.
-However, even if you don’t have pelvic floor issues, these tips adapted from Kenway’s book Inside Out, can help you avoid problems:
+If you already have pelvic floor problems we recommend talking to your doctor, a trained fitness professional, or a women’s health physiotherapist to create a tailored fitness plan.
+Even if you don’t have pelvic floor issues, these tips adapted from Kenway’s book Inside Out can help you avoid future problems:

 1) Alternate Fitness Activities.
 If you are following a high impact routine, try to alternate those sessions with an exercise that focuses on core strength like yoga or Pilates, which can simultaneously strengthen the pelvic floor and let it rest a bit.